Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

 Though you may spend your days bedecked in a bearskin, even woodsmen have the right to clean up nice.
-These tie bars are the perfect accent for a trapper in a suit, with a stained wooden finish and simple design that balance striking good looks and subtlety.
-While we can’t guarantee that Davey Crockett wore a tie, we still like to think that these would make him crack a smile.
+This tie bar is the perfect accent for a trapper in a suit, with a stained birch wood finish and simple design that balances looks and subtlety.

 It's too light weight and small.
 I didn't fit well with my dress shirts.
 Not impressed.
 It just looked awkward.
 I'm not a snob when it comes to tie bars, but I was disappointed.1